cilium/cilium/Documentation/policy/intro.rst

   any specified value for policy enforcement configuration.
 The following rule
   applies:

-  * If any rule selects an `endpoint` and the rule has an ingress section, the endpoint goes into default deny at ingress
+  * If any rule selects an :ref:`endpoint` and the rule has an ingress section, the endpoint goes into default deny at ingress
-  * If any rule selects an `endpoint` and the rule has an egress section, the endpoint goes into default deny at egress.
+  * If any rule selects an :ref:`endpoint` and the rule has an egress section, the endpoint goes into default deny at egress.

   This means that endpoints will start out without any restrictions, as soon as